micmejia/bible-dump/NKJV/Isaiah/Isa 55.md

 Seek the Lord while He may be found, Call upon Him while He is near.

 ###### 7
-Let the [^b]wicked forsake his way, And the unrighteous man his thoughts; Let him return to the Lord, And He will have mercy on him; And to our God, For He will abundantly pardon.
+Let the wicked forsake his way, And the unrighteous man his thoughts; Let him return to the Lord, And He will have mercy on him; And to our God, For He will abundantly pardon.

 ###### 8
 "For My thoughts _are_ not your thoughts, Nor _are_ your ways My ways," says the Lord.